 Learn More About Fostering Motivation with Aperian Global

-- Motivating Learners: Within GlobeSmart® there’s a section dedicated to motivating learners.
-Users can access information about 95 different countries around the world and learn about their financial incentives, nonfinancial incentives, demotivators and more.
+- Motivating Learners: Within GlobeSmart, users can access information about 95+ different countries around the world and learn about their financial incentives, nonfinancial incentives, demotivators and more.

 - Leading Across Distance: Designed to provide leaders with the tools they need to propel results from their virtual teams, Leading Across Distance includes three sessions: leading across cultural differences, engaging virtual meetings and distance leadership.
 Discover aspects of distance leadership that are crucial to success, such as effective communication in the virtual setting, leveraging diversity, and cultural differences and more.

 - Managing Remotely: Managers learn leadership tactics that motivate teams in the virtual setting.
 Managers can expect to learn about positive remote performance strategies, factors that affect virtual workers as they gain valuable knowledge about successful team alignment, and more.

 - Working Effectively With Country X: Professionals of all levels learn to work optimally with individuals in a specific country.
 The learning modules in this program focus on fostering positive relationships, bridging cultural gaps, learning to effectively communicate and more.

 - Engaging Virtual Meetings: This program is useful for learning to host and facilitate successful virtual meetings.
 It covers the four fundamental skills of virtual facilitation, meeting preparedness and more.